Bernedoodle F1B: Size, Shedding, Temperament & Care Guide

 • jumping

-• mouthiness during puppy stages
+• mouthiness that occurs during the puppy stage

 • barking for attention

-• frustration when under-stimulated
+• discontent when over-stimulated

 Puppy Socialization Checklist

-• Meet a variety of calm people
+• Find a variety of peaceful people

-• Introduce the crate positively
+• Introduce the crate in a positive way

-• Reward calm leash behavior
+• Reward leash behavior that is calm

 How Long Do F1B Bernedoodles Live?